 Learning a language is like setting out on an adventure.
 You will face ups and downs, you will weather unexpected twists and turns, and at the end of the day you’ll be so glad that you did it.

 Everyone’s language-learning adventure is a little different.
-But there are a few key items—eight, in fact—that everyone should have in their toolkit:
+But there are the 8 best language learning tools—that everyone should have in their toolkit:

 - Flash cards (virtual or old-fashioned

 - A textbook (don't worry - just one!)

 - TV shows downloaded in your target language